Kin The Know

 You can do this by placing the bag containing the syringe of colostrum into a warm bowl of water.
 Your midwife can help show you how to best feed the expressed colostrum to the baby once it’s down to the correct temperature.

-You can store colostrum at room temperature for four hours, in the fridge for up to four days, and in the freezer for six to 12 months.
+You can store colostrum at room temperature for 4 hours, in the fridge for up to 4 days, and in the freezer for 6-12 months.
 Colostrum that has been defrosted should be used within 24 hours.

 Once your expressed colostrum has been defrosted, it cannot be frozen again.